DJ2211/DJ2211/README.md

 - 📫 mail me jaydholakia123@gmail.com.
 - Linkidin - www.linkedin.com/in/jay-dholakia-a63103187

-**💞️💞️💞️ IF YOU ARE A RECRUITER, PLEASE CONTACT THROUGH LINKIDIN.**
+**💞️💞️💞️ IF YOU ARE A RECRUITER, PLEASE CONTACT THROUGH LINKEDIN.**